 However, like Pennsylvania there isn’t a provision for interstate compacts.
 In both states, that could change depending on the outcome of Wire Act litigation.
 As of now, only Nevada, New Jersey, and Delaware have shared liquidity through WSOP.com.

-West Virginia also legalized online gaming and poker in 2019.
+West Virginia also legalized online poker in 2019.
 However, as a state with low population a shared liquidity market would be vital to its success.

-It remains to be seen if Michigan’s market could find similar success as Pennsylvania.
+It remains to be seen if Michigan’s online poker market could find similar success as Pennsylvania.
 With a population of about 10 million, Michigan about 1.1 million more people than New Jersey.

 Wire Act continues to hinder growth, interstate compacts

 Also in December, the Department of Justice extended its deadline for operators to come into Wire Act compliance.
 That date has now been extended to June 30.

 The DOJ has argued that the Wire Act extends to other forms of online gaming beyond simply sports betting.
 That was in direct opposition to an Obama-era DOJ opinion and the issue is now tied up in court.

 The New Hampshire Lottery Commission filed suit and won the first round to reverse that opinion.
 The lawsuit is now back in court on appeal and the fight is expected to extend into the summer.